How Do You Give a Dog That Hates Baths a Bath? How to Get Your Dog Into the Bath Tub

 3) Dog shampoo – try to rinse away dog shampoo from underneath your dog’s paws as you go.
 Dog shampoo can easily make the surface your dog stands on slippery.

 4) If your dog is very worried about standing on strange surfaces, place a towel in the bath for him or her to stand on.

 5) Set the water on a gentle setting.
 Water coming out too quickly or forcefully out of the shower head may be unpleasant.

 6) Talk to your dog whilst he is the bath.
 It is to forget to talk to your dog during bath time but it certainly helps to calm my Gonzo down.

 8) Hold on to your dog.
-A hold on the front of the chest seems to be appreciated if your dog is a nervous bather.
+Hold on the front of the chest seems to be appreciated if your dog is a nervous bather.

 9) Use a shampoo which is not too heavily scented.
 Shampoos with too much scent can irritate your dog’s skin and his eyes.

 10) Clipping your dog’s nails or trim his coat in the bath may be an unnecessary extra.
 It is always best to get the bath over with first of all.